techn0man1ac/ToxicCommentClassification/README.md

 # 🎯 Mission

 The mission of our project is to create a reliable and accurate machine learning model that can effectively classify different levels of toxicity in online comments.
-We plan to use advanced technologies such as BERT (Bidirectional Encoder Representations from Transformers) to analyze text and create a system that will help moderators and users create healthier and safer social media environments.
+We plan to use advanced technologies to analyze text and create a system that will help moderators and users create healthier and safer social media environments.

 # 🌟 Vision